closemarketing/firmafy/readme.txt

 *  Added: Name of template in the PDF file.
 *  Fix: Empty variable didn't show in the template.
 *  Fix: Gets the id of sign to the form entry.
+*  Fix: Empty value of form, wasn't gives empty value in the template.

 = 1.2.1 =
 *  Added: Support Gravity Forms Field name.